gabomartini/Azure-VM-Management/README.md

 </p>

 #### *In this tutorial, we will:*
-*- Outline the process for setting up virtual machines.*
+*•	Set up virtual machines with resilience across availability zones.*

-*- Deploy virtual machines.*
+*•	Deploy virtual machines using the Azure portal.*

-*- Configure availability features for virtual machines, including scaling options.*
+*•	Configure availability and scaling features for virtual machines.*

 #### Tasks:
  1. Deploy Azure virtual machines with zone resilience using the Azure portal.